Apple Valley, California

 When I returned home, Stu finally got to fly the Pegasus, and he was impressed with it as I was.
 He said I made a great choice.
 We started to do dual flights with it, and soon were doing our solo flight training in it as well.
 We found the Pegasus to be more stable, easier to handle, especially for 1st time students, than the plane we had trained with since 1994, the Paraplane PSE-2 Osprey.
 While the Paraplane is a great flying plane, lots of fun and easy to fly, the Pegasus just made our training much easier for us as instructors.
 I have been exclusively training in the Pegasus now, and have been busier than ever.
 Inland Paraflite, Inc. is the only full time powered parachute training center in California, offering introductory flights, first solo flights, and for those who want to truly master the art of flying powered parachutes and own their own plane, our Sport Pilot training course.

 This brings us to fall of 2005, and Sport Pilot.
 As of this writing I have passed my FAA written knowledge test for CFI, (certified flight instructor) for the sport pilot rating for powered parachutes, and I have now taken my check flights in Greenville, IL with Roy Beisswenger of Easy Flight, Inc., one of 3 Sport Flight Instructor Examiners certified to endorse sport pilot CFI's.
 I passed my oral examinations as well as the flight test, and now have my Sport Pilot rating for powered parachutes and my CFI rating, which will allow me to train new sport pilots under the new rule.
+On November 8th, 2005, I met with DAR (Designated Airworthiness Inspector) John Shablow, who did the required airworthiness inspection on my Powrachute Pegasus, and upon passing, he issued my airworthiness certificate and operating limits, which are required to be carried on the plane at all times during all flights.
+Prior to this I had applied to the FAA in Oklahoma City for my registration number, commonly referred to as an N number, or tail number, which I had received prior to meeting with John Shablow.

 As we continue forward I have been invited to attend the FAA's Designated Pilot Examiner week long training at FAA headquarters in Oklahoma City, OK.
 I have spent the 2 weeks preparing for this and major stressing, hoping I will be ready.
 About a week prior to going in June of 2006 I was privileged to be able to spend the day with Jon Thornburgh, who is himself a DPE and an SFIE, (Sport Flight Instructor Examiner) for every light sport category except powered parachutes.
 We will solve that one day soon.
 Jon is also a GA CFI, retired airline Captain and Navy Jet driver.
 We went over what I would be doing at the examiner class as well as much of the aeronautical material that we use daily in our flight training.
 I learned a great deal from Jon and once I was back there found that I was well prepared for the class.
 Normally we would have done our check rides while there, but due to bad weather we were unable to complete that, and were told that an inspector would schedule a visit with us at our home base to complete the process and make us all newly minted DPE's.
 In July Jim Lamb arrived here and we did the final flying check ride, with Jim acting as the new sport pilot applicant and myself acting as the examiner doing the check ride.
 Jim would intentionally mess up to see how I handled it, (would I fail him?) and when he did, I advised him of the unsatisfactory performance.
 I passed and received my DPE credentials.